skoolkid/skoolkit/sphinx/source/ref-files.rst

 to the one that is available in the :ref:`t_asm` template.

-The header text for a page defined by a :ref:`memoryMap`, :ref:`otherCode` or :ref:`page` section also defaults to the title, but can be overridden in this section.
+The header text for a page defined by a :ref:`memoryMap`, :ref:`otherCode` or :ref:`page` section defaults to the page's title, but can be overridden in this section.

+The header text of each disassembly page for the entries belonging to a group defined in the :ref:`entryGroups` section also defaults to the page's title, but can be overridden in this section.

 +---------+-------------------------------------------------------------------+
 | Version | Changes                                                           |